Building a Budget Home Studio: Essential Audio Gear Under $500

 Why This Build Works for Most Creators

-The gear listed hits the sweet spot between quality and price.
-The Focusrite interface gives you clean preamps, the AT2020 captures detail, and the ATH‑M40x headphones let you hear what you’re recording without breaking the bank.
-Add a few simple acoustic fixes, and you’ve got a space that sounds professional enough for client work, a podcast, or even indie music production.
+At Soundscape Review we’ve tested dozens of budget rigs, and the pattern is clear: a decent mic paired with a clean interface are non‑negotiable.
+Everything else—headphones, monitors, treatment—can be scaled up as your needs grow.
+The Focusrite Scarlett Solo gives you transparent preamps, the AT2020 captures detail without harshness, and the ATH‑M40x lets you hear exactly what you’re recording.
+Add a few simple acoustic fixes, and you’ve got a space that sounds professional enough for client work, a podcast, or indie music production.

 So, if you’re ready to turn that spare bedroom or living‑room corner into a functional studio, grab the items above, set them up, and start recording.
 The only thing you’ll need to worry about is what to create next.